Oral Cancer: Radiation Therapy

 Your doctor may advise radiation therapy for you in any of these cases:

-Your oral cancer has not spread.
-In this case, you may have external radiation, especially if surgery is not an option for you.
+Your oral cancer has not spread and the tumor is small.
+In this case, you may have external radiation as the main treatment.

 You have a medium to large tumor.
-Or, the cancer has spread to nearby lymph nodes.
 Radiation therapy may be used along with chemotherapy as the first treatment.
+The goal is to shrink the tumor so it's easier to remove with surgery.
+This may be called neoadjuvant treatment.

 You’ve just had surgery for a medium to large tumor.
-In this case the doctor may advise radiation to help make sure the tumor is destroyed.
+In this case the doctor may advise radiation, maybe along with chemotherapy.
+This is done to help make sure the tumor is destroyed and to kill any cancer cells that may have been left behind.

 You’ve already had surgery or another treatment and your cancer has come back.

-You’re having pain from oral cancer that has spread to your bones.
-In this case, your doctor may advise radiation to the area of bone.
+You’re having pain from oral cancer that has spread to your bones, or the tumor is making it hard for you to swallow.
+In this case, your doctor may advise radiation help shrink the tumor and ease the problems it's causing.

 How radiation therapy is done